BRO-FHV/docs/client.md

 [Back to Overview](https://github.com/BRO-FHV/docs/blob/master/README.md)
 ## <a name="Architecture"></a>The Client
-Below you can find a overview over the basic workflow of a client programm.
-The client programm uses the api_* methods of the library which it self calls the syscall method and results in an software interrupt in the os.
+Below you can find an overview over the basic workflow of a client/application program.
+The client program uses the api_* methods of the library which itself calls the syscall method and results in a software interrupt in our OS.

 ![alt tag](https://raw.github.com/BRO-FHV/docs/master/images/Cilent_Library_Kernel_Interaction.png)

 ### Software Interrupt
 The processes loaded by elf use software interrupts to communicate with the operating system.
-Therefore we implemented a small library for the client.
-This library provides a console, led handling, gpio access and udp functions.
+Therefore we implemented a small library for our so called client.
+This library provides a console output and access/control to the onboard LEDs, GPIO and Ethernet (limited to UDP).
 Below you can find an example for printing text onto the console.

 ```C